-There’s a wide range of gaiters available (click here to see a selection), including insulated gaiters for when it’s cold, and also gaiters for snow.
+There's a wide range of gaiters available, including insulated gaiters for when it's cold, and also gaiters for snow.

-If you’re doing any hiking through snow you’ll soon find your boot filling with snow and getting wet.
+If you're hiking through snow, you'll soon find your boot filling with snow and getting wet.

-Normal gaiters (above) will give you some protection but you ideally need snow gaiters.
+Normal gaiters (above) will protect you, but you ideally need snow gaiters.

 Other types of gaiters

-You can even get gaiters for trail running, which are designed to prevent stones getting into your running shoes.
+You can even get trail running gaiters designed to prevent stones from getting into your running shoes.